ansys/pyspeos/README.rst

 ~~~~~~~
 .. warning:: Not currently available, work in progress.
 Please use `Sources`_.

-This repository is deployed as the Python packages `ansys-pyoptics <...>`_.
+This repository is deployed as the Python packages `ansys-pyspeos <...>`_.
 As usual, installation is done by running:

 .. code::

-   pip install ansys-pyoptics
+   pip install ansys-pyspeos

 Sources
 ~~~~~~~